kvv79/kvv79/README.md

 ### Introduction

-Hello, I'm kv, a Web and Java Developer.
-I'm experienced in Java, HTML/CSS, React.js, TypeScript and PostgreSQL.
+Hello, I'm kv.
+I'm experienced in Java, Kotlin and PostgreSQL.
+I'm currently learning C++ and Go.

 You can contact me on Discord (asu#5330) or via email (hello@asuu.tech).